heatweb/HNQAP/README.md

 ## Design, Installation & Optimisation

-Quality control is divided into three catagories:
+Quality control (for each object) is divided into three catagories:

 * System design
 * Installation and acceptance testing of systems